-A critical component of the Bank's strategy and the Plan is for the Group to issue further regulatory capital instruments and other debt qualifying for inclusion in the Issuer's and the Group's MREL resources to either refinance existing issues and/or optimise the Bank's capital resources.
-The issue of the Notes is being undertaken in anticipation of current regulatory and MREL requirements and the amount being raised is based on certain assumptions being made in the Plan.
-There is no guarantee that the PRA or Bank of England will not enforce stricter regulatory capital or loss absorbing capacity requirements on the Bank and/or the Group (whether specifically applicable to the Bank and/or the Group or to banks more generally), resulting in a need for the Bank and the Group to raise further capital or MREL.
-Future capital/MREL-qualifying issuances may also be required as a result of further costs or losses or shortfall in revenues and MREL requirements exceeding the Bank's estimates.
+A critical component of the Bank's strategy and the Plan is for the Group to refinance its existing debt and issue further regulatory capital instruments and other debt qualifying for inclusion in the Issuer's and the Group's capital and MREL resources to either refinance existing issues and/or optimise the Bank's capital and MREL resources.
+The issue of the Notes is based on current regulatory requirements and the amount being raised is based on certain assumptions being made.
+There is no guarantee that the PRA or Bank of England will not enforce stricter regulatory capital or MREL requirements on the Bank and/or the Group (whether specifically applicable to the Bank and/or the Group or to banks more generally), resulting in a need for the Bank and the Group to raise further regulatory capital or MREL.
+Future capital/MREL-qualifying issuances may also be required as a result of further costs or losses or shortfall in revenues and capital or MREL requirements exceeding the Bank's estimates.
 The Bank and the Group may be unable to raise any additional capital or MREL it may need on favourable terms, when needed, or at all.
-In such cases, the Bank and the Group may breach their respective regulatory or loss absorbing capacity requirements or expectations and there may be a risk of the PRA exercising any of its wide ranging powers over the Bank or the Group, including resolution or pre-resolution measures under the UK Banking Act 2009 (the "Banking Act").
+In such cases, the Bank and the Group may breach their respective regulatory capital or MREL requirements or expectations and there may be a risk of the PRA exercising any of its wide ranging powers over the Bank or the Group, including resolution or pre-resolution measures under the UK Banking Act 2009 (the "Banking Act").

-From 1 January 2023, the Bank's MREL requirement is the higher of (i) two times the Bank's total capital requirement (being 26.1 per cent. of risk weighted assets as at 31 December 2022) and (ii) (only if the Bank is then subject to a binding leverage ratio requirement, which it currently is not) two times the Bank's leverage ratio.
-In addition to previous MREL issuances and the proposed issue of Notes under this Prospectus, the Issuer may issue further MREL-qualifying debt in order for the Group to continue to meet its MREL requirements over time.
+From 1 January 2023, the Bank's MREL requirement is the higher of (i) two times the Bank's total capital requirement (being 26.1 per cent. of risk weighted assets as at 30 September 2023) and (ii) (only if the Bank is then subject to a binding leverage ratio requirement, which it currently is not) two times the Bank's leverage ratio.
+In addition to previous MREL issuances and the proposed issue of Notes (which are intended to qualify as Tier 2 capital) under this Prospectus, the Issuer may issue further own funds instruments or other MREL-qualifying debt in order for the Group to continue to meet its regulatory capital and MREL requirements and optimise its capitalisation structure over time.